RageKingBanana/Sprout.Exam.WebApp_Perez/README.md

 *Inclusion of yearly computation of salary so that other factors such as 13th month pay can be considered, and a payroll system can be created.

+Screenshots of some added validations and success/error messages:

 ![Delete Success Image](https://github.com/RageKingBanana/Sprout.Exam.WebApp_Perez/raw/main/Images/DeleteSuccess.PNG)

 ![Income and Tax Calculation Validate Image](https://github.com/RageKingBanana/Sprout.Exam.WebApp_Perez/raw/main/Images/IncomeAndTaxCalculationValidate.png)